VMI places highly in U.S. News & World Report and other national rankings of colleges and universities.

 Brig.
-Gen. Jeff Smith, Jr. ’79, deputy superintendent for academics and dean of the faculty, will resign from his position at the conclusion of this academic year.
+Gen. Robert Moreschi, deputy superintendent for academics and dean of the faculty, has announced the promotion and granting of tenure to VMI faculty members.

 Presidential historian Jon Meacham explored characteristics of leadership and followership at VMI’s Academic Convocation today.

 Presidential historian and Pulitzer Prize-winning author Jon Meacham will be the speaker for VMI's academic convocation, to be held Sept.
 5, at 11 a.m. in Cameron Hall.

 Col. Thomas S. Baur '75, professor emeritus in the Department of Biology, died in a traffic accident today in Rockbridge County at the age of 64.

 For the Institute, Matriculation Day was another step in the long evolution of similar days that have preceded it.
 For the newest rat class, the day was a memorable first.